lydell/vim-like-key-notation/readme.md

 Then why not always use `event.code`?
 Because users of only one keyboard layout want the keyboard shortcuts to just work.
 They do not want to learn the en-US QWERTY layout by heart just to be able to trigger keyboard shortcuts.
-Using `event.code` in this case means that the user never can read documentation telling which keys to press without first having to translate those keys to their own keyboard layout.
+Using `event.code` in this case means that the user can never read documentation telling which keys to press without first having to translate those keys to their own keyboard layout.
 For example, an instruction might tell the user to type “/”, but might in fact mean that he should press the key labeled “-” on his keyboard.
-(People who only use the en-US QWERTY layout are of course an exception—but the world is far larger than that.)
+(People who only use the en-US QWERTY layout are an exception of course—but the world is far larger than that.)

-So if the option to ignore the current keyboard layout is enabled, `event.code` is translated into more `event.key`-like values, taking shift into account.
+If the option to ignore the current keyboard layout is enabled, `event.code` is translated into more `event.key`-like values, taking shift into account.
 For example, `KeyA` is turned into `a` or `A`. `Digit1` is turned into `1` or `!`.

 Note that while the current state of shift is available, the current state of